BNLNPPS/ask-panda/README.md

 ```
 python error_analysis_agent.py <PanDA ID: int> gemini
 ```
-Note: The error analysis agent will use the provided PanDA ID to fetch the pilotlog.txt for the given PanDA job.
+**Note**: The error analysis agent will use the provided PanDA ID to fetch the pilotlog.txt for the given PanDA job.
 It will then use the provided model to analyze the reason for the error.
 Use an existing PanDA ID for a failed job.
 IN DEVELOPMENT: The error analysis agent is not yet fully functional.
 It will return a list of the error codes, but it will not be able to provide the full context of each error code.
 This is a limitation of the current implementation and is not a reflection of the capabilities of the models.